Aryangupta-05/document-qa-rag-Documind/README.md

 ## Overview

 DocuMind AI lets users upload documents in multiple formats, automatically extracts and chunks their text, generates vector embeddings, and stores them in a FAISS index for fast semantic retrieval.
-When a user asks a question, the app retrieves the most relevant chunks and passes them to an LLM (Groq or a local Ollama model) to generate a grounded, streamed answer — with full query history and usage analytics.
+When a user asks a question, the app retrieves the most relevant chunks and passes them — along with the full session conversation history — to an LLM (Groq or a local Ollama model) to generate a grounded, streamed answer.
+After each answer, the app asynchronously generates 3 smart follow-up questions as clickable suggestions, enabling a natural, guided conversation flow.

 ## Features